NickvisionApps/Tagger/CONTRIBUTING.md

 - Collect information about the bug:
   - Debug information provided by the application

-    - GNOME: from main menu open About Application → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
+    - GNOME: from main menu open About Tagger → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.